 Dive into the world of WIN Committee and Circles!
 They bring WIN members together to make a significant impact on our community, and they bring us together so that we can get to know one another.

-Joining a WIN committee is one more way to let your talents shine through.
-We'd love to have your energy on one or more of our teams.
-If you are interested to learn more, each of the leaders is shown below.
-Click on their name -- they'd be delighted to hear from you and share current opportunities.
+Joining a WIN committee or circle lets your talents shine through.
+We would love to have your energy on one or more of them.
+If you are interested, each of the leaders is shown below.
+Click on their names to contact them.
+They would be happy to share current opportunities.

-Helpful Skills: Objectivity, critical thinking, team player, ability to assess grant applications
+Helpful Skills: Objectivity, critical thinking, team player, ability to assess financial aspects of grant applications

 Wondering what would be expected?

-Committees vary greatly in terms of skills required, effort involved and which times of the year they are most busy.
-For example, Membership and Communications & PR are active throughout the year.
-Philanthropy is just getting off the ground and designing their new approach - a great time to join!
+Committees vary greatly in terms of skills required, effort involved, and which times of the year they are most busy.
+Communications is active throughout the year.
 The Grants committee is intensely active in the first part of the year leading up to selecting our grantees in May.
 The Circles are busy in the year before grants are awarded in their area of giving, and in the first part of that year itself.

-Even within a committee time requirements vary and you can manage your overall contribution throughout the year - as little or as much as you can offer, and whenever it works for you!
+Even within a committee, time requirements vary and you can manage your overall contribution throughout the year with as little or as much as you can offer, and whenever it works for you!